NCCGA Frequently Asked Questions

 How many students are on a club golf team?

-A club golf team at any given school can have anywhere from 5-100+ members (there’s no limit).
-Most club golf teams have both a competitive and recreational roster.
-Teams will select a smaller number of players to represent the club at competitive NCCGA tournaments.
+A club golf team at any school can have anywhere from 5 to over 100 members, with no set limit.
+Most teams have both competitive and recreational rosters.
+Teams typically select a smaller group of players to represent the club at NCCGA tournaments, but B, C, and D teams can also compete if the additional team dues of $300 are paid, along with the corresponding tournament invoice.

 How many students does a team send to a NCCGA tournament?

-Note: Clubs can elect to bring an “A”, “B”, "C", and "D" team to tournaments.
+Note: Clubs can elect to bring an “A”, “B”, "C", or "D" team to tournaments.
 This allows the club to send up to 32 players to an event.
-Teams compete against each other on the leaderboard.
+If an event receives more entries than the capacity of the event, the following priority will be followed, and any team or player not confirmed into the event will be refunded.

 Who goes to tournaments?